cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_MAXLOGAGE` for `gha2db_sync` tool, maximum age of DB logs stored in `gha_logs` table, default "1 week" (logs are cleared in `gha2db_sync` job).
 - Set `GHA2DB_TRIALS` for tools that use Postgres DB, set retry periods when "too many connection open" psql error appears, default is "10,30,60,120,300,600" (so 30s, 1min, 2min, 5min, 10min).
 - Set `GHA2DB_SKIPTIME` for all tools to skip time output in program outputs (default is to show time).
-- Set `GHA2DB_WHROOT`, for webhook tool, default "/hook", must match .travis.yml notifications webhooks
+- Set `GHA2DB_WHROOT`, for webhook tool, default "/hook", must match .travis.yml notifications webhooks.
-- Set `GHA2DB_WHPORT`, for webhook tool, default ":1982", (note that webhook listens at 1982, but we are using https via apache proxy, apache listens on https port 2892 and proxy request to http 1982)
+- Set `GHA2DB_WHPORT`, for webhook tool, default ":1982", (note that webhook listens at 1982, but we are using https via apache proxy, apache listens on https port 2892 and proxy request to http 1982).
-- Set `GHA2DB_SKIP_VERIFY_PAYLOAD`, webhook tool, default true, use to skip payload checking and allow manual testing `GHA2DB_SKIP_VERIFY_PAYLOAD=1 ./webhook`
+- Set `GHA2DB_SKIP_VERIFY_PAYLOAD`, webhook tool, default true, use to skip payload checking and allow manual testing `GHA2DB_SKIP_VERIFY_PAYLOAD=1 ./webhook`.
-- Set `GHA2DB_DEPLOY_BRANCHES`, webhook tool, default "master", comma separated list, use to set which branches should be deployed
+- Set `GHA2DB_DEPLOY_BRANCHES`, webhook tool, default "master", comma separated list, use to set which branches should be deployed.
-- Set `GHA2DB_DEPLOY_STATUSES`, webhook tool, default "Passed,Fixed", comma separated list, use to set which branches should be deployed
+- Set `GHA2DB_DEPLOY_STATUSES`, webhook tool, default "Passed,Fixed", comma separated list, use to set which branches should be deployed.
+- Set `GHA2DB_DEPLOY_RESULTS`, webhook tool, default "0", comma separated list, use to set which travis ci results should be deployed.
+- Set `GHA2DB_DEPLOY_TYPES`, webhook tool, default "push", comma separated list, use to set which event types should be deployed.
-- Set `GHA2DB_PROJECT_ROOT`, webhook tool, no default - You have to set it to where the project repository is cloned (usually $GOPATH:/src/gha2db)
+- Set `GHA2DB_PROJECT_ROOT`, webhook tool, no default - You have to set it to where the project repository is cloned (usually $GOPATH:/src/gha2db).

 All environment context details are defined in [context.go](https://github.com/cncf/gha2db/blob/master/context.go), please see that file for details (You can also see how it works in [context_test.go](https://github.com/cncf/gha2db/blob/master/context_test.go)).